DOYU (DouYu International Holdings Limited) has impressive results

-A share of DouYu International Holdings Limited (NASDAQ:DOYU) closed at $1.27 per share on Friday, down from $1.34 day before.
-While DouYu International Holdings Limited has underperformed by -5.22%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, DOYU fell by -63.08%, with highs and lows ranging from $4.00 to $1.11, whereas the simple moving average fell by -29.05% in the last 200 days.
+In Friday’s session, DouYu International Holdings Limited (NASDAQ:DOYU) marked $1.17 per share, down from $1.21 in the previous session.
+While DouYu International Holdings Limited has underperformed by -3.31%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, DOYU fell by -67.04%, with highs and lows ranging from $4.00 to $1.11, whereas the simple moving average fell by -33.47% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now